Transferring Upmade know-how to Kenya

 Project Objective

-• Reduce the environmental footprint of textile production, notably in pre-consumer waste.
+• Reducing the ecological footprint of textile production, especially pre-consumer waste

-• Improve competitiveness and innovation in creating sophisticated products.
+• Enhancing competitiveness and innovation capacity in product development

 Partners